Illinois Valley Fire District

 Welcome to Illinois Valley Fire DistrictWelcome to Illinois Valley Fire DistrictWelcome to Illinois Valley Fire District

-HIGH (Yellow) Fire Danger Level
+High (Yellow) Fire Danger Level

-As of July 2, at 12:01 a.m.
+As of September 10th, 2025, at 12:01 a.m.

 Other fire prevention regulations which will remain in effect, include:

-• No debris burning, including piles and debris burned in burn barrels
+• No debris burning, including piles and debris burned in burn barrels.

 • No fireworks on or within 1/8th of a mile of ODF-protected land.
-Fireworks are prohibited on all BLM land
+Fireworks are prohibited on all BLM land.

 • Exploding targets and tracer ammunition, or any bullet with a pyrotechnic charge in its base, are prohibited